Oklahoma

 Also in 2019, HB1269 extended expungement eligibility to persons convicted of a nonviolent felony offense which was subsequently reclassified as a misdemeanor under Oklahoma law, 30 days after completion of sentence, if restitution ordered by the court has been paid in full and any treatment program has been successfully completed. § 18(A)(15).
 The court has discretion to grant or deny the petition, and is not prohibited from considering other court debt, but the burden is on the state to show harm to the public outweighs harm to the defendant.
 Waters v.
 State, 472 P.3d 705, 707 (Okla.
 Civ.
 App.
 2020).

 Misdemeanor convictions: Misdemeanor convictions may be expunged 5 years after conviction (reduced from 10 years in 2016 by HB 2397) if no charges are pending against the person, and if the person has no prior felony offenses, and if all court debt has been paid. § 18(A)(11).
-There is no waiting period, however, if the person was sentenced to a fine less than $501 and no prison sentence imposed (suspended or otherwise), so long as the person has never been convicted of a felony and no charges are pending.
-Okla.
-Stat.
-Ann. § 18(A)(10) (as amended by HB 2397 (2016)).
+There is no waiting period, however, if the person was sentenced to a fine less than $501 and no prison sentence imposed (suspended or otherwise), so long as the person has never been convicted of a felony and no charges are pending. § 18(A)(10) (as amended by HB 2397 (2016)).
 See also the extension of expungement eligibility to felony convictions subsequently reclassified as misdemeanors, discussed above. § 18(A)(15).
-These convictions will now be eligible for automatic expungement beginnng in 2025.
-See HB 3316, enacting 22 Okla.
-Stat.
-Ann. § 18(C), described above.
+These convictions will be eligible for automatic expungement beginning in 2025.
+See HB 3316, enacting the “clean slate” provisions of Okla.
+Stat. tit.
+22 § 18(C), described below.

 Pardoned felony convictions: The statute authorizing expungement after a pardon has been amended on several occasions since 2012.
-Most recently, in 2019 the law was amended to allow anyone pardoned to seek expungement, eliminating requirements that the crime be non-violent, that the governor make a finding of innocence, and a 10-year waiting period.
-22 Okla.
-Stat.
-Ann. § 18(A)(4), amended by SB815 (May 2019).
+In 2019 the law was amended to allow anyone pardoned to seek expungement, eliminating requirements that the crime be non-violent, that the governor make a finding of innocence, and a 10-year waiting period.
+Okla.
+Stat. tit.
+22 § 18(A)(4), amended by SB815 (May 2019).
 A person who was under 18 at the time of conviction who is pardoned may also have his conviction expunged. § 18(A)(6), as amended by 2012 Okla.
 Sess.
 Law Serv.
 Ch.
 183, § 2 (H.B.
 3091).
+In 2024 pardon convictions were added to the category of “clean slate eligible” convictions by HB 1770 (see above).

 B. Deferred adjudication and expungement